tranquilitysmile/tensor_g2_battery_save/README.md

 The uninstall script immediately brings CPU7 online and removes the two uclamp ceilings where possible.
 A reboot remains necessary for a complete stock reset.

-If Face Unlock ever fails after changing the configuration, first disable the module and reboot.
-Do not experiment with CPU hotplug or restrictions on `system-background`, foreground, top-app or Trusty-facing services.

 ## Source Layout